 It is clear what the experimental results of both Zhang's and Minija's teams mean; while lanosterol is certainly related directly to the treatment of cataracts, the simple lanosterol solution as used by both the research teams has a limitation in transferring the lanosterol molecules into the crystalline lens.
 Hence, simple lanosterol eye drops alone cannot deliver the lanosterol molecules into the lens, which is why Zhang's team injected the lanosterol solution directly into the vitreous body of the eyes after anesthetizing the seven dogs.
 In conclusion, the simple lanosterol solution as used by Zhang's and Minija's teams cannot be expected to have any cataract treatment effect when used solely in the form of eye drops.
 The drops must be used in conjunction with injections.

-Lanomax™ uses an innovative drug delivery system built on the latest advanced nanotechnology, called ThruDelivery™, to deliver lanosterol molecules into the crystalline lens without an injection.
+Lanomax® uses ThruDelivery®, an innovative drug delivery system built using the latest advanced nanotechnology, to deliver lanosterol molecules into the crystalline lens of the eye.
 This system separates the lanosterol molecules from the carriers in the carrier-lanosterol complex attached to the corneal surface, and then quickly passes them through the cornea, anterior, iris and pupil to deliver them into the crystalline lens.
-It is because of this ThruDelivery™ system that Lanomax™ is the only eye drop on the planet to show a real therapeutic effect on cataracts.
+It is because of this ThruDelivery® system that Lanomax® is the only eye drop on the planet to show a real therapeutic effect on cataracts.

-We discovered this ThruDelivery™ system by fortuitous chance in the winter of 2015, and have decided not to disclose its secrets to the world by way of patents or articles.
+We discovered this ThruDelivery® system by fortuitous chance in the winter of 2015, and have decided not to disclose its secrets to the world by way of patents or articles.
 It's like Coca-Cola's manufacturing know-how.
-Currently, this amazing lanosterol delivery system is only found in Lanomax™ eye drops.
-However, please be advised that we cannot inadvertently include information about this system in the ingredients table of Lanomax™.
+Currently, this amazing lanosterol delivery system is only found in Lanomax® eye drops.
+However, please be advised that we cannot inadvertently include information about this system in the ingredients table of Lanomax®.

 Abstract: The possibility of determining lanosterol, the active ingredient of the drug Lanomax, in the lacrimal fluid by a new electrochemical method of multisensory stripping voltammetry was studied.
 The measurements were carried out using a planar solid-state electrode.
 The test-system solution was a 0.05 M KCl solution, which contained the Zn2+, Cd2+, Pb2+, Co2+ and Hg2+ metal cations at the concentration of 5*10-5 M. It was shown that the method is effective for the determination of lanosterol; the dynamics of the change in its concentration in time was considered.
 It was also shown that the lanosterol concentration in the lacrimal fluid remains constant for 12 h.
 The possibility of nonsurgical dissolution of cataracts in humans using Lanomax was investigated.
 In the course of the dynamic observation of this process for 8 months, the stabilization of rapidly progressive cataract was found.

-The therapeutic effect of Lanomax™ varies greatly depending on the type of cataract and the degree of progression of the cataract.
-Generally, in the case of incipient, immature, and mature cataracts, if you administer two vials of Lanomax™ eye drops to one eye for six weeks, you will see visible improvements compared to the untreated eye.
-Sometimes there are dramatic cases where a visible effect is even noticed within a short period of 1-2 weeks after beginning to administer Lanomax™.
+The therapeutic effect of Lanomax® varies greatly depending on the type of cataract and the degree of its progression.
+Generally, in the case of incipient, immature, and mature cataracts, if you administer Lanomax® to both eyes for six weeks (about two bottles), you will see visible improvements compared to untreated eyes before administering Lanomax®.
+Sometimes there are dramatic cases where a visible effect can even be noticed within a short period of 1-2 weeks after beginning to administer Lanomax®.
 Read reviews from customers who have had such dramatic experiences here.

 What other cataract eye drops in the world can make this bold promise?
-This is a promise that only Lanomax™ can stand behind.
+This is a promise that only Lanomax® can stand behind.

-We have a "9-Week 100% Money Back Guarantee Program" based on our solid confidence and pride in Lanomax™.
-This program provides a 100% refund for all orders, including shipping fees, if there is no treatment effect for cataract after using Lanomax™ for 9 weeks.
+We have a "9-Week 100% Money Back Guarantee Program" based on our solid confidence and pride in Lanomax®.
+This program provides a 100% refund for all orders, including shipping fees, if there is no treatment effect for cataract after using Lanomax® for 9 weeks.
 Start treating your beloved pet's cataract now with this exceptional and incomparable customer satisfaction program.

-During the treatment with this program, 3 vials of Lanomax™ are used over a period of 9 weeks in one eye of your pet.
+During the treatment with this program, 3 bottles of Lanomax® are used over a period of 9 weeks in one eye of your pet.
 To use the program simply follow the steps below:

 [Step 1] First, check with your local veterinary hospital to determine whether your pet has an incipient, immature, or mature cataract.
 Unfortunately, a pet with a cataract at the hypermature stage is not eligible for this program.
 This is because the period of 9 weeks is too short to bring dramatic therapeutic effects for hypermature cataracts.